elunna/nerfhack-changelog/README.md

 * Forges always light up the square they occupy.
 * Cold rays have a chance cool forges.
 * Forges burn the grease and poison off dipped items.
+* You cannot forge while confused, stunned, hallucinating, weak from hunger, or with STR under 4.

 #### FORGING & FORGING RECIPES
 * Ported from EvilHack with modifications.